gecko0307/dagon/doc/Material.md

 `parallax` - parallax mapping method:
 * `ParallaxNone` (0) - parallax mapping turned off
 * `ParallaxSimple` (1) - simple parallax mapping based on eye vector
-* `ParallaxOcclusionMapping` (2) - parallax occlusion mapping
+* `ParallaxOcclusionMapping` (2) - parallax occlusion mapping.

 `blending` - blending mode of a surface:
 * `Opaque` (0) - opaque surface.
 This is set by default
 * `Transparent` (1) - alpha channel of diffuse color (or texture) defines transparency.
 Note that transparent materials are not supported by deferred pipeline, so such objects will be rendered in forward mode with fallback shading model
 * `Additive` (2) - surface is additively blended with the background.
-Note that additive blending is not supported by deferred pipeline, so such objects will be rendered in forward mode with fallback shading model
+Note that additive blending is not supported by deferred pipeline, so such objects will be rendered in forward mode with fallback shading model.

 `fogEnabled` - if set to `true`, surface will be mixed with fog color based on distance from camera.